Kayleigh McEnany: Republican political strategist

 On August 7, 2017, the Republican National Committee (RNC) appointed McEnany as its national spokesperson.
 In 2017, as RNC spokeswoman, McEnany supported Trump amid a bipartisan backlash in response to his comments about a white supremacist rally in Charlottesville, Virginia, in which he suggested that white supremacists and anti-racist counterprotesters shared blame for violence; in a tweet, McEnany wrote that the Republican Party supported Trump's "message of love and inclusiveness."

-In August 2019, McEnany told CNN's Chris Cuomo: "I don't believe the president has lied."
+In August 2019, after The Washington Post reported that Trump had made 16,241 false or misleading statements in his first three years in office, McEnany told CNN's Chris Cuomo: "I don't believe the president has lied."

 In the weeks before her appointment as White House press secretary, McEnany praised Trump's handling of the COVID-19 pandemic, saying, "This president will always put America first, he will always protect American citizens.
 We will not see diseases like the coronavirus come here, we will not see terrorism, and isn't that refreshing when contrasting it with the awful presidency of Barack Obama?"
 The disease had been present in the United States for at least a month prior to McEnany's claim that the virus would not "come here"; in December 2020 Politico named McEnany's prediction one of "the most audacious, confident and spectacularly incorrect prognostications about the year".
 In March 2020, McEnany said Democrats were trying "to politicize" the coronavirus and that Democrats were almost "rooting for this outcome."

 In the weeks following, McEnany was criticized for her remarks.
 Author Grant Stern tweeted, "Kayleigh McEnany is coming to the White House with new 'alternative facts' about #coronavirus.
 The rest of the world calls them lies."
 McEnany responded that she was referring to Trump's travel ban.